iamkun/dayjs/ReadMe.md

 #### Format
 - return String

-This is the most robust display option.
-It takes a string of tokens and replaces them with their corresponding values.
+Takes a string of tokens and replaces them with their corresponding date values.
 ```js
 dayjs().format(String);
 dayjs().format();                       // "2014-09-08T08:02:17-05:00" (ISO 8601, no fractional seconds)